gcallah/JohnGray/papers/callahan.md

 no view on the matter is better than any other?

 Gray might respond that morality is not like science in this regard.
-But that answer is question begging: whether it is or isn't as a point of contention, and Gray certainly cannot show that there are no better answers tomorrow questions simply by showing the different people have offered different answers.
+But that answer is question begging: whether it is or isn't is the point of contention, and Gray certainly cannot show that there are no better or worse answers to moral questions simply by showing the different people have offered different answers.